Friday, April 27, 2018

 Our stroke care is recognized nationally.
 Marshfield has been a Certified Primary Stroke Center by the Joint Commission since 2009.
 The onsite acute care rehabilitation unit has stroke specialty certification through the Commission on Accreditation of Rehabilitation Facilities.
 We even have a pediatric neurologist available because strokes can occur in people of all ages.

 Although our hospital in Marshfield is the hub of operations for Marshfield Clinic's health care, we now have a direct line of contact to provide stroke care in our more rural communities.
-Using the latest tele-technology, telestroke carts are available in emergency departments at Flambeau Hospital in Park Falls, Lakeview Medical Center in Rice Lake and soon, to the new Marshfield Medical Center-Eau Claire, which opens this summer.
+Using the latest tele-technology, telestroke carts are available in emergency departments at Flambeau Hospital in Park Falls, Lakeview Medical Center in Rice Lake and Marshfield Medical Center-Eau Claire.

 A Marshfield neurologist will work with an emergency room physician alongside the patient to make the best health care and treatment decisions.
 As Marshfield Clinic Health System expands inpatient care at hospitals, this provides access to quality care where our patients need it, meaning lower cost and connection between hospitals.